 The Fushimi Inari Shrine, with its thousands of orange torii gates snaking up the Inari Mountain is another Kyoto icon.
 The shrine is dedicated to Inari, the god of rice and the patron of business and merchants.
 A donation is made by those who have had their wish fulfilled and a tori gate is erected in their name.

-Kyoto sightseeing tip: the shrine snakes 4km up the mountain so go a little further into the forest if you want to escape the crowds although the density of the gates decreases as you move further along.
+Things to do in Kyoto tip: the shrine snakes 4km up the mountain so go a little further into the forest if you want to escape the crowds although the density of the gates decreases as you move further along.

 3 | Golden Pavillion, Kinkaku-ji Temple